ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 #### 3.3.2 Signature Algorithm

-The Signature Algorithm (`alg`) parameter indicates what algorithm is used for the creating the signature.
+The Signature Algorithm (`alg`) parameter indicates what algorithm is used for creating the signature.
 It must meet or exceed current SOG-IT guidelines.

 One primary and one secondary algorithm is defined.
 The secondary algorithm should only be used if the primary algorithm is not acceptable within the rules and regulations imposed on the implementor.